Taitdanielle/TheNailHutt/README.md

 ### Acknowledgements
 I would like to thank everyone who helped me with this project.
 I appreciate you all!
-* My mentor Simen Daehlin(best mentor) for his suppose, tips, advice and also for beliving in me and making me relise I can actually do it!
+* My mentor Simen Daehlin(best mentor) for his support, tips, advice and also for beliving in me and making me relise I can actually do it!
 * All the Code Institue Tutors who put up with my many many meltdowns!
 * My fellow students and the Slack Community I don't know where I would have been without the guys on that.
 ## Disclaimer